Master the AIDA-model for improved business results

 - Show off advantages; you can do this by putting your product in a positive context.
 Why is your product better than the one from your competitor?
 A technique you can use is positive priming, where you create a positive association for your customer.
 Showing an image where a happy person uses your product, creates feelings of positivity.
 You could also combine authority and social proof and ask an influencer for a positive review.

 - Create the feeling of scarcity; we view a product as more valuable when we believe it is scarce.
 People generally have a Fear of Missing out (FOMO), meaning that we feel regret when not being able to seize an opportunity.
-Adding a product as limited edition, will increase FOMO and desire.
+Adding a product as a limited edition will increase FOMO and desire.

 AIDA step 4: Action!